IceShirok/IceShirok.github.io/_posts/2021-08-20-9-refresh-button.md

 Since I've been watching some videos on the Chinese language, YouTube decided that I was potentially interested in... learning Greek.
 I ended up spending a few hours getting sucked into Easy Greek and getting a crash course on the Greek language and culture (which should always include food!).

 I coincidentally needed a new recipe to eat more vegetables, and this Greek salad was perfect.
-(I do omit the olives, since I don't their taste.)
+(I do omit the olives, since I don't like the taste.)
 When I inevitably get bored with Greek salad, I can always use the ingredients for other dishes.

 ### A chapter closed